telerik/maui-docs/installation/vs-code-integration/scaffoldings.md

 1. Open the project in Visual Studio Code.
 1. Right-click the name of the `.csproj` file.

-1. From the popup menu select the `New Telerik UI for .NET MAUI Project Item Generator`.
+1. From the popup menu, select **New Telerik UI for .NET MAUI Project Item Generator**.
 ![.NET MAUI Scaffolding dialog](images/scaffolding-vscode-dialog.png)

 1. From the UI form, select the desired page and set the available parameters.